ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 ## Vulnerabilities Overview

-Our analysis of ErrTraffic uncovered several recurring design flaws that lead to full panel compromise:
+Our analysis of ErrTraffic uncovered several recurring design flaws that could to full panel compromise, under certain conditions:

 - Authenticated file upload paths that allow arbitrary code execution
 - An exposed `install.php` endpoint that enables panel reinstallation and authentication bypass
 - Database-controlled file paths that can be abused for local file disclosure via path traversal

-In the sections below, we walk through how each issue was identified, exploited, and chained together in real-world scenarios.
+In the sections below, we walk through how each issue was identified and provide POC videos from our deployments!

 # Source Acquisition